JMTreats Logo

 Result

-Layered, flaky, lofty scones with craggy crisp edges and biscuit-like lightness.
+Layered, flaky, lofty scones with craggy crisp edges.
 Visible layers throughout.

 Room-Temp Butter